-While the rights of citizens to hunt, fish, and harvest wildlife can be established through a number of different legislative options, it is up to local elected officials, working with the state natural resource agency, to identify the most comprehensive option and advance it in their state.
+The rights of citizens to hunt, fish, and harvest wildlife can be established through a number of different legislative options.
+Local elected officials should work with their state natural resource agency to identify and advance the most comprehensive option available in their state.
 Such legislation is important in securing the heritage and future of sportsmen and women.

 Share this page